decretist/Dissertation/Chapter1/chapter1.md

 Around 1140, a revolutionary textbook transformed the study of canon law into a systematic academic discipline.
 It did not have an attribution of authorship.
 It did not even have a title.
-As it entered widespread circulation in the middle decades of the twelfth century, however, the new textbook gave rise to a considerable body of commentary, and some early glosses referred to it as the *Concordia discordantium canonum* ("Agreement of disagreeing canons").
+However, as it entered widespread circulation in the middle decades of the twelfth century, the new textbook gave rise to a considerable body of commentary, and some early glosses referred to it as the *Concordia discordantium canonum* ("Concordance of discordant canons").
 The same glosses identified Gratian, an otherwise unknown teacher thought to have worked in Bologna, as its author.[^1] As a result, the book came to be commonly known as the *Decretum Gratiani* ("Gratian's